Are Solar Panels Worth It in the UK?

 Solar panels are not perfect.
 Here are the genuine downsides you should consider before investing.

-You need £5,000–£7,000 upfront for a typical system.
-Some installers offer finance, but this adds interest costs.
-The payback is good, but the initial outlay is real.
+A typical system needs £6,600 to £8,500 upfront.
+Some installers offer finance, though that adds interest on top.
+The payback is good, but the initial outlay is real money.

 Lower winter output